econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 [`CloudFormationPowerUser`](#setup) is more permissive, though notably it restricts [role passing] to the `ContainerRole`.

+### Endpoint hardening

+The `Waf` [resource][resources] specifies a [Web Application Firewall] to protect REST and WebSocket endpoints.
+It relies on assorted [managed rules] that may trigger false alarms during testing so that, for example, you may have to query the REST endpoint from a browser instead of using `curl`.

 [amazonec2containerserviceautoscalerole]: https://docs.aws.amazon.com/autoscaling/application/userguide/security-iam-awsmanpol.html#ecs-policy
 [application autoscaling iam access]: https://docs.aws.amazon.com/autoscaling/application/userguide/security_iam_service-with-iam.html
 [aptos labs grpc endpoint]: https://aptos.dev/en/build/indexer/txn-stream/aptos-hosted-txn-stream#endpoints